Lakeisha R. Harrison

 Dr. Lakeisha R. Harrison is an experienced attorney and policy advisor, with extensive international travel and study.
 Her core area of international study is the African continent with research and study tours to Egypt, Ethiopia, Ghana, and South Africa.
 Dr. Harrison's Ph.D. research focused on the intersection of the law, public policy, religion and women through the lens of reproductive rights.
 She has also taught two workshops at Sarah Lawrence College on religion and media respectively.

 Additionally, Dr. Harrison has worked in the energy field since 2003 in both the private and public sectors.
-She is currently a chief regulatory expert at the U.S. Department of Interior, and has represented the Department on U.S. energy policy matters before foreign dignitaries and policy experts in Montreal, Canada and from Somalia, Russia, and Colombia.
+She was most recently a chief regulatory expert at the U.S. Department of Interior, and represented the Department on U.S. energy policy matters before foreign dignitaries and policy experts in Montreal, Canada and from Somalia, Russia, and Colombia.
 Dr. Harrison also provided expertise on a special project at the Department of Interior related to the repatriation of American Indian sacred objects from France and other foreign nations.

 Dr. Harrison is licensed to practice law in New York and Michigan.